-Larry is head of the firm’s Maritime and Transportation Finance Group, a cross section of attorneys within the firm from the Corporate Finance, Corporate Securities, Litigation and Tax departments with expertise on matters of interest to clients in the transportation industry and is a member of the firm’s Business Transactions Group.
+Larry is a partner in the firm’s Maritime and Transportation Finance Group, a cross section of attorneys within the firm from the Corporate Finance, Corporate Securities, Litigation and Tax departments with expertise on matters of interest to clients in the transportation industry and is a member of the firm’s Business Transactions Group.
 In such capacity, Larry has worked on matters ranging from the formation of joint ventures, asset finance transactions, secured and unsecured lending, registered and unregistered securities transactions, mergers and acquisitions and cross border leases to restructurings and bankruptcy.
 In addition to representing clients in the transportation and financial services industries, Larry’s practice has included considerable experience in equipment finance and in the energy sector.

 Larry is a member of the Association of the Bar of the City of New York, the American Bar Association (the Air and Space Law Forum, Business Law Section, International Law and Practice Section) and the Maritime Law Association of the United States (Maritime Finance Committee).